FelixKrueger/TrimGalore/Docs/Trim_Galore_User_Guide.md

 Nextera:    CTGTCTCTTATA
 ```

-If no adapter can be detected within the first 1 million sequences Trim Galore defaults to `--illumina`.
+If no adapter contamination can be detected within the first 1 million sequences, or in case of a tie between several different adapters Trim Galore defaults to `--illumina`, as long as the Illumina adapter sequence was one of the options.
+If there was a tie between the Nextera and small RNA adapter, the default is `--nextera`.
+The auto-detection results are shown on screen and also printed to the trimming report for reference.

+#### Manual adapter sequence specification
 The auto-detection behaviour can be overruled by specifying an adapter sequence manually or by using `--illumina`, `--nextera` or `--small_rna`.
 (Please note the first 13 bp of the standard Illumina paired-end adapters (`AGATCGGAAGAGC`) recognise and removes adapter from most standard libraries, including the TruSeq and Sanger iTag adapters).

 To control the stringency of the adapter removal process one gets to specify the minimum number of required overlap with the adapter sequence; else it will default to 1.
 This default setting is extremely stringent, i.e. an overlap with the adapter sequence of even a single bp is spotted and removed.
 This may appear unnecessarily harsh; however, as a reminder adapter contamination may in a Bisulfite-Seq setting lead to mis-alignments and hence incorrect methylation calls, or result in the removal of the sequence as a whole because of too many mismatches in the alignment process.